 Photo credit: Brett Hall Jones

 Blaise Zerega is the editorial director of Alta Journal, an award-winning quarterly focused on the arts and culture of California and the West.
 At Alta, Blaise is responsible for print, online, events, and personnel; he personally edits all fiction and poetry.
 His journalism has appeared in the New Yorker, WIRED, Conde Nast Portfolio, and other publications.
-Blaise’s media appearances include Today, The View, NPR, and CNN.
+Zerega’s media appearances include Today, The View, NPR, and CNN.
 He attended the United States Military Academy, New York University, and the University of Texas, where he received a Michener Fellowship for fiction writing from the Texas Center for Writers.